Korean fried chicken

-Korean fried chicken was described by Julia Moskin of The New York Times as a "thin, crackly and almost transparent crust".
-The chicken is usually seasoned with spices, sugar, and salt, prior to and after being fried.
-Korean fried chicken restaurants commonly use small- or medium-sized chickens; these younger chickens result in more tender meat.
-After frying, the chicken is usually hand-painted with sauce using a brush in order to evenly coat the chicken with a thin layer.
-Pickled radishes and beer (or carbonated drink) are often served with Korean fried chicken.
+Korean fried chicken was described by Julia Moskin of The New York Times as having a "thin, crackly and almost transparent crust".
+The chicken is usually seasoned with spices, sugar, and salt, before and after being fried.
+Korean fried chicken restaurants commonly use small or medium-sized chickens; these younger chickens result in more tender meat.
+After frying, the chicken is usually hand-painted with sauce using a brush to evenly coat the chicken with a thin layer.
+Pickled radishes and beer (or carbonated drinks) are often served with Korean fried chicken.